This is a guest post by Jennifer Gregory of the On the Go Travel Blog.

-If you are planning to visit the amazing city of Beijing for the Olympics this year, you will be happy to discover that there is no lack of places to eat, dance, and watch live entertainment each night.
-There are also many great places to sit back and relax while enjoying food, drink, music, or film.
-In addition, Beijing is known for its discos and karaoke.
-Therefore, the most difficult part of enjoying your nights in Beijing will be deciding which place to visit.
+If you’re planning to visit Beijing for the Olympics this year, you’ll be happy to discover that there’s no lack of places to eat, dance, drink, and enjoy live entertainment, music, and films every night of the week.
+Plus, Beijing is known for its fun discos and karaoke.
+With so much to do here, the hardest part of enjoying your nights out will be deciding which places to visit.

 The Sanlitun Entertainment District

 The Sanlitun Entertainment District in Beijing, which used to be a small area with a few bars that visitors frequented, has transformed into a very large entertainment district.
-It is a popular stop for tourists and is divided into four sections.
-At one point, nearly all the city’s bars were located in this area.
-You will still find plenty of bars there today.
+It’s a popular stop for tourists.
+At one point, nearly all the city’s bars were located in this area, and you’ll still find plenty of bars there today.
 In fact, there are so many that the district is called North Bar Street, or San Li Tun Jiuba Jie.

 There are several different areas in the Sanlitun Entertainment District.
 The Sanlitun North Area is the original section, which existed before the area expanded and grew.
-It is comprised of a series of streets with popular destinations such as Milan Club, The Tree and Lan Gui Fang.
+It is comprised of a series of streets with popular destinations such as Milan Club, the Tree, and Lan Gui Fang.
 The Sanlitun West Area, which is home to the Workers Stadium, is about 10 minutes to the west.
-Along the stadium, there are some bars, restaurants and entertainment venues, such as Outback Steakhouse, Lava Lounge and Vics.
-The Sanlitun Central Area is where you will find businesses mixed with hotels and malls.
+Along the stadium, there are some bars, restaurants and entertainment venues, such as Outback Steakhouse, Lava Lounge, and Vics.
+The Sanlitun Central Area is where you’ll find businesses mixed with hotels and malls.
 The well-known Power House bar is located here as is the Rock & Roll Disco, which is very popular in Beijing.
-Another set of bars is situated between this area and the Workers Stadium.
+Another set of bars is situated between this area and the Workers’ Stadium.

 Other Popular Entertainment Regions

-In addition to the Sanlitun Entertainment District, there are other popular entertainment regions to be enjoyed in Beijing.
-The Hou Hai Bar Area, for example, is becoming more and more popular as the prime bar area within Beijing.
-It is built around a lake just north of Beihai Park and is a somewhat peaceful area with just a few trendy bars.
+Hou Hai is becoming more and more popular as the prime bar area within Beijing.
+It’s built around a lake just north of Beihai Park and is a somewhat peaceful area with just a few trendy bars.

-East of here, the Nan Luogu Xiang is packed with eateries and bars.
-Also, there are a number of quality hotel bars in this area such as the Centro, Red Moon and Cloud Nine.
+East of here, the Nan Luogu Xiang is packed with eateries and bars, and there are a number of quality hotel bars, including the Centro, Red Moon, and Cloud Nine.

-Some locals and visitors prefer to head to the Haidian district for drinks, which tend to be less expensive.
-It is also an area with fewer tourists.
+Some locals and visitors prefer to head to the Haidian district for drinks, which tend to be less expensive there.
+It’s also an area with relatively few tourists.

 Enjoying Dancing and Music